-The Limitation Periods order will end, and suspended time periods will resume running on September 14, 2020.
-The emergency legislation had an impact on document retention requirements, as it suspended most limitation periods, including the 15-year limitation of architect’s liability.
+The Limitation Periods O. Reg 73/20 order ended, and suspended time periods resumed running on September 14, 2020.
+The initial emergency legislation had an impact on document retention requirements, as it suspended most limitation periods, including the 15-year limitation of architect’s liability.
 If the 15-year period on a project was about to expire, the legislation effectively postpones the expiration until after the emergency ends.
 You should retain any documents related to the project until after the limitation period does expire.

-Confirm with your legal counsel which projects are affected and when the limitation periods do expire.
+Confirm with your legal counsel which projects were affected and when the limitation periods do expire.

 Force majeure is totally dependent on the wording of each contract.
 As a result, there is no generic advice other than to consult a lawyer about the particulars of each contract and the applicable situation.

-Architects should not offer legal advice to clients.
-It is not for the architect to decide if delays due to COVID-19 qualify under CCDC 2 or any similar contract as a “cause beyond the Contractor’s control.”
-Architects should receive any “Notice in Writing of the cause of the delay” and forward it to the owner with the advice to review the notice with their lawyer.
+Holders of Certificates of Practice should not offer legal advice to clients.
+It is not for the holder to decide if delays due to COVID-19 qualify under CCDC 2 or any similar contract as a “cause beyond the Contractor’s control.”
+Should a holder receive any “Notice in Writing of the cause of the delay,” they should forward it to the owner with the advice to review the notice with their lawyer.
 It is up to the owner upon advice from their legal counsel to decide to accept the notice as valid or not.

-The statements made above relating to construction contracts apply also to client/architect agreements.
-Architects should seek to come to mutual agreements with their clients about any delays in the performance of their services and how the contract is affected.
-Any architect looking to rely on any force majeure clauses in the client/architect agreement should consult a lawyer about the particulars of each contract.
+The statements made above relating to construction contracts apply also to Client/Architect or Client/Licensed Technologist OAA agreements.
+Holders should seek to come to mutual agreements with their clients about any delays in the performance of their services and how the contract is affected.
+Any holder looking to rely on any force majeure clauses in the client/services agreement should consult a lawyer about the particulars of each contract.

 Construction Act Prompt Payment Provisions

-All the legal sites surveyed as of March 30 are of the opinion that the Construction Act prompt payment provisions and timelines are still in effect.
+All the legal websites surveyed as of March 30, 2020 are of the opinion that the Construction Act prompt payment provisions and timelines are still in effect.

 Release of Statutory Holdback